Jo-Eck/Semester_4_UCD/Data_Science_in_Python/lesson_notes/Lesson_11.md

 Irregular patterns are special events that happen at irregular intervals.
 For example, a stock price can go up or down at any time.
 This is an irregular pattern.
 The stock price can go up or down at any time, and this happens at irregular intervals.
 This is an irregular pattern that happens at irregular intervals.

+### Trends

+Trends are patterns that change over time.
+For example, the temperature of an area can increase or decrease over time.
+This is a trend.
+The temperature can increase or decrease over time, and this happens over a long period of time.
+This is a trend that changes over time.

+### Step changes

+Step changes are sudden changes in the data.
+For example, the temperature of an area can suddenly increase or decrease.
+This is a step change.
+The temperature can suddenly increase or decrease, and this happens suddenly.
+This is a step change that happens suddenly.

 ## How to analyze time series data

 ### Visualizing time series data